javiersoriano/sentinel-training/Modules/Module-3-Analytics-Rules.md

 **important note: in this lab we are using custom logs that replace the Out-off-the-box tables**

-- Run the above search query to see the list of operation Azure sentinel cupture in the last 24hr
+- Run the search query below to see the list of operation Azure sentinel cupture in the last 24hr

     ```powershell
 	OfficeActivity_CL